firstbatchxyz/swan-contracts/docs/src/src/AIAgent.sol/contract.AIAgent.md

 ### feeRoyalty
-Royalty fees for the buyer agent.
+Royalty fees for the AI agent.

 ```solidity